reflectivity/reflectivity.github.io/workshops/workshop_2025/index.md

 scan times as short as a few hundred microseconds, the few-photon count data reflects the inherent Poisson statistics of the counting process.
 In this regime, standard least squares fitting - which assumes symmetric Gaussian errors - can produce biased results.
 While Poisson log-likelihood methods exist, we demonstrate that applying the Anscombe transform - a well known variance-stabilizing transformation that converts Poisson-distributed data into approximately Gaussian-distributed data - permits continued use of the default least squares minimization utilized in most fitting softwares such as refnx or refl1d.
 This approach simplifies implementation and enables incorporation of additional noise sources, such as readout noise.
 It offers a practical and robust solution for accurate modeling in photon-limited XRR, relevant to the ORSO reflectometry community.

 </details>

+A video of the Talk is available [here](https://youtu.be/eq5bS58-It4)

 <details markdown="1">
 <summary> Scientific talk: <b>Hiro Aoki, 'Boosting the resolution of time-resolved neutron reflectometry with deep learning' </b> </summary>